trisfaizal/Marketing-Site/_drafts/how-to-build-a-status-page-with-jekyll-and-uptime-robot.md

 ---
 layout: post
-title: How to build a status page with Jekyll and Uptime robot
+title: How to build a status page with Jekyll and Uptimerobot
 header: How to build a Jekyll status page
 category: Features
 post_image: /img/blog/status-page/banner@2x.png